Celestron Nexstar 6SE VS 8SE Review - Best Beginner / First "Real" Telescope!

 scope is really too big for the Nexstar SE mount and the 6SE pulls much further

-for starting out doing visual observing.
+for starting out doing visual observing and the possibility of getting into electronically assisted astronomy in the future.
 If you want the extra aperture of the

 8” I would really look at getting it with a different mount package such as the